manuelbl/JavaDoesUSB/README.md

 Similar to macOS, a Java application can connect to any USB device and claim any interfaces that isn't claimed by an operating system driver or another application.
 Standard operation system drivers can be unloaded (without the need for root privileges).

-Most Linux distributions by default set up user accounts without permissions to access USB devices directly.
+Most Linux distributions set up user accounts without permissions to access USB devices.
 The *udev* system daemon is responsible for assigning permissions to USB devices.
 It can be configured to assign specific permissions or ownership:

 Create a file called `/etc/udev/rules.d/80-javadoesusb-udev.rules` with the below content: